D-Gopilingam/Detecting-Duplicate-File-Migration-or-Replication-in-the-Cloud/README.md

 # Using Algorithms
 - Rabin (Content Based Chunking Algorithms)
-- RAM (Rapid Asymmetric Maximum) - It is also Content Based Chunking Algorithms.
+- RAM (Rapid Asymmetric Maximum) - It is also Content Based Chunking Algorithm.